galrazabi/Show-Suggester-AI/README.md

 - Allows users to input their favorite TV shows and generates recommendations.
 - Provides unit tests for core functionalities.

+## Data Source

+The TV show data used in this project is sourced from Kaggle.

 ## Usage

 1. Clone the repository